Applying for a rental property

 A residential rental agreement may be written or verbal.
 If an agreement has the character of a residential rental agreement, it is considered to be such an agreement, even if it is called something else (e.g. a licence or a commercial tenancy).

-If a renter has a verbal agreement, or an agree-ment that is only partly in writing, they can apply to VCAT for an order that the rental provider enter into a written rental agreement with them (s 29B RT Act).
+If a renter has a verbal agreement, or an agreement that is only partly in writing, they can apply to VCAT for an order that the rental provider enter into a written rental agreement with them (s 26 RT Act).
+If an agreement is made to renew a rental agreement and if the agreement is not in writing, a renter may also apply to VCAT (s 29B RT Act).

 A renter must be given a copy of the rental agreement – signed by the renter and rental provider – within 14 days of the agreement being signed (s 29 RT Act).
 It is an offence to not give a renter a copy of the rental agreement.